ValeriiRuchko/ValeriiRuchko/README.md

 	</ul>
 </ol>

-<p>As my main IDE I use AstroNvim, but VSCode is also fine. <aside>Though I won't share my dot-files for now, as it is not so far from the default they provide :D</aside></p>
+<p>As my main IDE I use AstroNvim, but VSCode is also fine. <aside>Though I won't share my dot-files for now, as it is not so far from the defaults they provide :D</aside></p>

 <hr/>
 <br/>